Ugo119/Oze/README.md

 Flows from the Api interfaces in the network module through the network managers to the domain managers and then to the viewmodels.

+All image resources are SVG files in order to minimize app size.